 There are many factors to consider when deciding on the best time to sell your home.
 These include the best time of year or month to sell, whether it is a good time for you to move, and where you might move to next.
-Taking all of these in to consideration should help you decide the best time to sell – it may be different for everyone.
+Taking all of these in to consideration should help you decide the best time to sell.
+This may be different for everyone.

 Seasonality – When is the best time of year to sell a house

-Whilst certain times of year can attract more buyers, the same can also be true for the numbers of property on the market.
+Whilst certain times of the year can attract more buyers, the same can also be true for the number of properties on the market.
 More buyers often start their search in January and September as traditionally this is believed to be the best time of year to sell a house.
 However, a lot more sellers also consider going on the market at these times.
-This often lead to a higher level of properties on the market at these times, creating more competition for your home.
+This often leads to a higher level of properties on the market at these times, creating more competition for your home.

 Summer is also known as a quieter time towards the upper end of the market and for family homes, as many buyers are away on holiday.
 However, it can depend on what kind